6Jordan/6jordan.github.io/contents/home.md

 B.E., Economics, Beijing International Studies University , 2018—2022.

 #### Research Interests
-My research interests focus on analyzing the role of financial instruments and policy frameworks in accelerating the transition to low‑carbon economies, with a focus on quantifying climate‑related risks and optimizing green investment strategies through innovative risk pricing models.\
+Her research interests focus on analyzing the role of financial instruments and policy frameworks in accelerating the transition to low‑carbon economies, with a focus on quantifying climate‑related risks and optimizing green investment strategies through innovative risk pricing models.\
 Green Finance, Low‑Carbon Economy.